Bonfida/solana-name-service-guide/sns-book/src/wallet-guide.md

 2. Why is there a signature in the SOL record?

 The SOL record data contains a 96-byte array that is the concatenation of a public key (32 bytes) and signature (64 bytes).
 The first 32 bytes represent the public key (`pubkey`) to which funds should be sent and the next 64 bytes are the signature of `pubkey_as_bytes + record_key_as_bytes` signed by the owner of the domain.
-If the signature is invalid funds **must not** be transfered.
+If the signature is invalid funds **must not** be transferred.

 The signature is required to prevent funds being sent to a stale SOL record after a domain has been transferred or sold to a new owner.